jembi/who-covid19-surveillance-package/README.md

 yarn docker:instant destroy -t docker core covid19surveillance
 ```

-### Dependant HAPI FHIR instance

-Refer to each message structure below for the required HAPI FHIR resources that must first be instantiated before submitting data.

-Get the Practitioner resource template [available here](https://www.hl7.org/fhir/practitioner-example.json.html).

-Get the Organization resource template [available here](https://www.hl7.org/fhir/organization-example.json.html).

-Browse to the following service <http://localhost:8080/fhir> and use the CRUD operation per resource to create the required Practitioner and Organization resources on HAPI FHIR as needed.

 ## DHIS2

 This package contains a DHIS2 Tracker Populator mediator which interacts with a preconfigured DHIS2 instance.
 This package also contains scripts for configuring the DHIS2 instance for this usecase.